barbienjee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script thst sets permissions to others only
+script that sets the mode of the file hello to 753